 The problem with this kind of language, when it’s as pervasive as it is in the American public sphere, is that it brooks no contradiction.
 Humans can’t be held accountable for the behavior of monsters, and heroes are untouchable.
 It’s hard to bring up police violence with someone who just referred to the police as our brave men in blue.
 And just look at the knee-jerk reaction that many folks have when NFL players kneel during the national anthem.
 They’re disrespecting our soldiers, our veterans, the brave men and women in uniform!
 How dare they!

 The very idea has many folks breaking down in hysterics.
-The other day a truck driving by got my attention; it had a mannequin in the back, dressed in military uniform, helmet and all, spray-painted army green all over like a plastic toy soldier.
+The other day a truck driving by got my attention; it had a mannequin in the back, dressed in military uniform, helmet and all, spray-painted army green all over like a life-size plastic toy soldier.
 It was holding it’s hand over it’s heart while holding a smallish American flag in that same hand, and in its other hand it was holding a huge flag.
-Mythologizing language makes certain groups of people untouchable, can even elevate them to the level of gods, and it can lead to a sense of indignation that’s just plain nuts.
+Mythologizing language makes certain groups of people untouchable, can even elevate them to the level of gods, and it can lead to a sense of indignation that’s just plain nuts when someone is perceived as having insulted them.

 In order to tamp down nationalism, we must drop the mythologizing language.
 There’s no such thing as monsters.
 And–dare I even say it?–there’s no such thing as heroes.
 There are just people who sometimes do atrocious things and sometimes great things.
-But we are all people and therefore capable of both, and we should all be held accountable when we are responsible for atrocities.
+But we are all people and therefore capable of both, and we should all be held accountable when we commit atrocities.

 Apart from the nationalist and mythologizing words and phrases used in almost every political speech on both the left and the right, there is the tone.
 To Dutch standards it’s all demagoguery.
 The definitions vary, but this one is what I mean when I use the word:

 So tone down the nationalistic language in the public sphere.
 More on how to do that if you’re not one of the people holding the speeches and rallies later on.
 As for individuals: you can train yourself to recognize this kind of language.
 Make an inventory every now and then when you watch the news or a political speech, when the school principal speaks, or the commentator at a sports game.
-Become aware of all the things you’ve never questioned, or that are taboo to even consider criticizing, like “our troops”, “New York’s finest”, “the brave men and women” in you name it, the heroes, the flag, the national anthem, the pledge of allegiance.
-Become aware of all the hyped-up language and make it part of the discussion.
+Become aware of all the things you’ve never questioned, or that are taboo to even consider criticizing, like “our troops”, “New York’s finest”, “the brave men and women” in you-name-it, the heroes, the flag, the national anthem, the Pledge of Allegiance.
+Notice all the hyped-up language and make it part of the discussion.

 Then there’s dehumanizing language.
 Dehumanizing is where fascism starts.
 Saying that a certain group of people are animals or not human makes it easier to commit violence against them.
 Almost everyone is guilty of it at times.
 I’ve called white supremacists “bottom-feeders”, because I wanted to simultaneously express my disgust with them and the fact that they are not the norm–they are extremists.
 I’m going to try to have my language reflect consistently from now on that we’re dealing with human beings.